vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 ### Configuration on the GoodData platform

-1. Ensure that the `dashboardComponentDevRollout` platform setting is set to `true` for your GoodData domain or at least for the workspace where you want to use the plugins.

-2. Set up hosting for the plugins, and [request GoodData Support](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) to add it to the `dashboardPluginHosts` setting.
+Set up hosting for the plugins, and [request GoodData Support](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) to add it to the `dashboardPluginHosts` setting.

 This is a security measure.
 Only GoodData Support can add hosts to the `dashboardPluginHosts` list.
 The goal of this setting is to control from where the plugins can be loaded.
 This should be a trusted and controlled location where only privileged developers can upload plugin artifacts.

 You can request multiple hosts to be added to the list.
 All hosts must run on the HTTPS protocol.

 >**IMPORTANT!** Never put untrusted hosts into this list.
 Always put the hosts that are under your organization's control and appropriate review and governance.
 Otherwise, you run risk of malicious code leaking your data.

 >**IMPORTANT LIMITATION:** The dashboard plugins will never load for a user that is a domain admin.
 For domain admins, the KPI Dashboards component will prevent load of any external scripts and assets outside of the GoodData